 (ROPS with an Enclosed Cab.
 Source: Case International)

 Typically, a tractor is outfitted with a ROPS with an enclosed cab by the manufacturer—the tractor's cab structure is designed to act as a ROPS.
 As sales of tractors with cabs have increased, ROPSs with enclosed cabs have become more common.

 A falling object protective structure (FOPS) is a canopy specially designed to protect the operator from falling objects.
 FOPSs are especially recommended for use on front-end loaders and when working in wooded areas or other situations that may involve falling objects.

-Most FOPSs are used on tractors with four-post ROPSs or ROPSs with enclosed cabs.
+Most FOPS are used on tractors with four-post ROPS or ROPS with enclosed cabs.

-Most tractors built before 1985 can and should be retrofitted with ROPSs and seat belts.
+Most tractors built before 1985 can and should be retrofitted with ROPS and seat belts.
 Check with your local dealership or manufacturer to determine the availability of ROPS retrofit kits.
 You may also click here to access the University of Kentucky ROPS Guide to determine whether a ROPS is available for your tractor.
-You should have technicians at a dealership install any aftermarket ROPSs.
+You should have technicians at a dealership install any aftermarket ROPS.

 Do not use a homemade ROPS on your agricultural tractor; it will not provide you with the necessary protection in the event of a rollover and may pose liability issues.